(12) Nike Monument

 Retaining walls composed of basalt fieldstones; building constructed in pebbly calcareous sandstone

-Statue constructed of at least eight fitted components carved in Parian; the base was Lartian blue marble from Rhodes
+Statue constructed of at least eight fitted components carved in Parian marble; base built in Lartian blue-veined marble from Rhodes

 Unquestionably the most famous monument in the Sanctuary of the Great Gods is the Nike of Samothrace.
 Rising to a preserved height of 5.57 m, the statue, featuring a winged figure of Victory alighting on the prow of a marble warship, exemplifies the movement, gesture, and rich texturing of the finest Hellenistic sculpture.
 Since being removed to Paris in the late 19th century, the Nike has stood prominently atop the Louvre’s Daru Staircase.
 In this position, the statue commands a dramatic view not unlike that which she held in antiquity, when she overlooked the entire Sanctuary from the highest point of the Western Hill, set obliquely within a small rectangular niche that was cut into the hillside and protected on three sides by retaining walls.
 While the dynamism of this location—and the communicative power it imparted to the Nike—has never been in doubt, the architectural structure that originally framed the statue remains one of the least understood buildings in the Sanctuary.